chrlie/micropython-bicolor-8x8/README.md

 # MicroPython BiColor 8x8 Matrix Driver

 This is a micropython driver for the [Adafruit BiColor 8x8 LED Matrix I2C backpack](https://www.adafruit.com/product/902).
-T

 ![In action](example.gif)